-This summer we invite your kids to have a blast in the past with us!
+This summer, we invite your kids to have a BLAST in the PAST at the North Carolina Museum of History!

 Printable Versions of the Registration and required forms